AbhishekGujjar17/Serverless_CRUD_AWS_Terraform/README.md

 ## Questions?

-For any query email me at agujjar@mun.ca
+For any query email me at abhishekgujjar.info@gmail.com.